List of RWBY soundtracks

 The following is a list of soundtracks from the animated web series RWBY, created by Monty Oum, which premiered on the Rooster Teeth website on July 18, 2013, and is currently ongoing.
 The music for RWBY has been composed primarily by Jeff Williams, with additional composition by Steve Goldshein, Mason Lieberman, and Alex Abraham.
 Williams was a member of the band Trocadero, who created the music for Rooster Teeth's Red vs. Blue, and would independently compose the eighth, ninth, and tenth seasons of the series.
-Other artists featured in the soundtracks include Williams' daughter, Casey Lee Williams, as well as Lamar Hall, Adrienne Cowan, Dawn M. Bennett, and Caleb Hyles.
+Other artists featured in the soundtracks include Williams' daughter, Casey Lee Williams (since her early age of 13), as well as Lamar Hall, Adrienne Cowan, Dawn M. Bennett, and Caleb Hyles.

 Volume 1

 RWBY: Volume 1 (Music from the Rooster Teeth Series) was released on November 12, 2013.
 It includes the songs used in the trailers, the intro to the series' episodes, and also the score music to each episode.
 The soundtrack also contained previously unreleased songs such as "I May Fall" and "Wings".
 These songs were, however, briefly played at the end of various episodes.

 Volume 1 reached number one on iTunes, beating out the movie soundtrack to The Hunger Games: Catching Fire.
 The soundtrack reached number 22 on Billboard's Top Rock Albums charts.